-Students with different aptitudes can follow different pathways through their Science education.
-All students will study a combined course worth two GCSEs.
-Some students will be given the opportunity to take an extra GCSE in Science by studying Triple Science in the option block.
-This will result in a number of students achieving three GCSEs in Science instead of two: in Physics, Chemistry and Biology as separate Sciences.
+There are different pathways for Science at Key Stage 4.
+You have the opportunity to take an extra GCSE in Science by studying Triple Science in the option block.
+This will result in you achieving three GCSEs instead of two: in Physics, Chemistry and Biology.

-Students will follow AQA Trilogy Combined Science.
+Students will follow AQA Trilogy Combined Science worth two GCSEs.
 This course emphasises explanations, theories and modelling in Science along with the implications of Science for society.
 Strong emphasis is placed on the active involvement of students in the learning process and the specification encourages a wide range of teaching activities.